sonthonaxrk/b2c2_test/README.md

 The way I see it, this is my personal development time.

+## The GUI

+The GUI is based around some ideas I implemented for institutional clients previously.
+I found that mixing the GUI and the command line client tends to be well received.
+It lowers the barrier for entry, and integrates with a data-scientist's main tool: a Jupyter notebook.

 ## Why is the API client so complicated?

 In this exercise I tried to solve a few different problems that pertain to IPC between microservices; namely these:

 1. API clients are repetitive to build;

 2. People frequently use OpenAPI as documentation rather than a formal specification;

 3. It is difficult to enforce formal specifications in Python without expensive runtime checking.

-Some companies have developed in house tools to solve these problems.
+Some companies have developed in-house tools to solve these problems.
 For example, Google developed ProtocolBuffers and GRPC to solve these issues.
 But the developer experience is poor when using Python.